 A-Z of Buy to Let: Jargon Buster

 This year we’ll be running through the property alphabet, explaining various terms and how they’re relevant to you, as a landlord.
-This month:

 Asbestos is a mineral fibre that was regularly used in construction between the 1950s and 1980s, mainly because of its fire-resistant properties.
 However, it was banned by the UK Government in 1999 after it was discovered to be potentially very dangerous.
 Although it’s not considered harmful when intact, if asbestos is damaged and the fibres enter the human body, it can cause diseases of the lungs and chest, including cancer.

 Under the Control of Asbestos Regulations 2006, you have a duty to minimise your tenants’ risk of exposure to asbestos.
 It is specifically listed as a hazard in the Housing Health & Safety Rating System (HHSRS).

 If you had a Homebuyer Report or Building Survey at the time of purchase, that should have picked up if there was any asbestos present.
 But if the property was built before 1999 and you’re not sure, it may be wise to have an asbestos survey.
 If you do have asbestos but it’s completely intact, it could just be a case of labelling and monitoring it.
 However, if there’s already some damage or a risk of disturbance, it should be removed by a professional specialist.

 See the Health and Safety Executive's (HSE) guide to managing asbestos in buildings